CDC changes school guidance, allowing desks to be closer

 — Advises at least 3 feet of space between desks in elementary schools, even in towns and cities where community spread is high, so long as students and teachers wear masks and take other precautions.

 — Says spacing can also be 3 feet in middle and high schools, so long as there is not a high level of spread in the community.
-If there is, spacing should be at least 6 feet.
+If there is, the distance should be at least 6 feet.

 The CDC said 6 feet should still be maintained in common areas, such as school lobbies, and when masks can't be worn, such as when eating.